 At-Will Employment Exceptions in Colorado

 What is employment at will?
 At-will is a legal doctrine that allows both employer and employee to terminate a working relationship at any time.
-Employers can dismissal an employee for any legal reason or workers can resign.
-There are three exceptions to at will employment.
+Employers can dismiss an employee for any legal reason or workers can resign.
+There are three exceptions to at-will employment.
 These exceptions include:

 Note: The at will employment exceptions in Colorado that are actively recognized include the public-policy exception and the implied-contract exception.